Light-network-stack/Light-network-stack.github.io/doc/light_log_manual.md

 # Light Log Manual

-Light logs are based on [RSyslog](https://www.rsyslog.com/) and used for debug.
+Light logs are based on [RSyslog](https://www.rsyslog.com/) and used for debugging.
 Light logs should be disabled when using Light for high performance.